 How to get a CLUE

-A free CLUE report can be obtained once a year from database giant LexisNexis.
-Requests can be made online or by calling (866) 312-8076.
+You can get a free CLUE report for your home once a year from LexisNexis.
+You can request your CLUE report online or by calling (866) 312-8076.

 Here’s the catch for a homebuyer: Only the owner of a property may access its CLUE report.